 Step 2: Bring a small notepad or sketchbook on the walk, so kids can sketch out shapes and scenes as they go.

 Step 3: Once home, recreate the neighbourhood from your sketchbook drawings.
 Start with a big piece of coloured cardboard: draw the plan with a pencil first.
-Next, cut out coloured paper into different geometric shapes (use plastic shape guides, if you wish).
+Next, cut out coloured paper into different geometric shapes (you might like to use plastic shape guides).
 Play around with the shapes to represent the different elements of a house or building.
 For example, a big rectangle shape might work well for the base of the house, a triangle for the roof and small squares for windows.
 Once you're happy, it's time to glue everything together and watch your mini neighbourhood come to life!

-Step 4: If you like, you can use textas to add extra lines or windows, or to decorate the gardens.
+Step 4: Optional: use coloured markers to add extra lines or windows, or to decorate the gardens.
 And – voila! – a visual representation of where you live.

 What You’ll Need